 ROE vs. ROI

-Sometimes return on investment (ROI) is confused with return on equity (ROE).
-It is worth to briefly discuss the similarities and differences between them.
+As return on investment (ROI) is sometimes confused with return on equity (ROE), it is worth briefly discussing the similarities and differences between them.

 The main difference between ROI and ROE is that the former takes into account the total expenditure on investments (this is own capital and debt), whereas the formula of the latter includes only own capital.